liguangzhe/lifaq/README.md

       I made two features in my final project, one of them is comment feature another one is real-time push notification.
-  For notification, I download a plugin then modified some code so notifications can show after user take any action such like delete, add answer, etc. Comment feature and answer feature are somewhat similar, however I think comment feature is much more difficult because it has complex relationship with other parameter, So I have to modified views, models which we made before.
+  For notification, I download a plugin then modified some code so notifications can show after user take any action such like delete, add answer, etc. Comment feature and answer feature are somewhat similar, however I think comment feature is much more difficult because it has complex relationship with other parameter, So I have to modified view pages, models, routes, etc which we made before.

   User stories: